 Companies that change the world tend to exhibit similar traits and follow related paths.
 Based on our experience, they each:

-• Have a truly ambitious innovation
+• Have truly transformational technology

 • Are deeply passionate about what they do